 How to Play Blackjack: Rules, Hand Types, Side Bets & More

 If you’ve landed on this page, we’re going to assume you don’t know how to play blackjack.
-So let’s fix that!
 In our comprehensive guide, we won’t just explain the rules of this classic casino game.
 We’ll also detail the many different formats, break down how popular side bets work and talk about card counting.
 Once you finish reading this guide, you may want to discover the best blackjack casino sites to play legally in Ontario.
-Ready to learn all about one of the most iconic casino games of all time?
-Ante up, and we’ll begin!

-Blackjack is a thrilling game that’s easy to pick up but requires skill and practice to master.
-But, unlike some other online gambling games, you really can master it.
+Blackjack is a game that’s easy to pick up but requires skill and practice to master.
+Unlike some other online gambling games, you really can master it.
 Thanks to decades of research and computer simulations by people like Edward O. Thorp, we have completely solved the optimal blackjack strategy.
-Moreover, it’s actually possible to win money from blackjack in the long run.
-That’s right!
+It’s possible to win money from blackjack in the long run.
 Combining basic strategy with card counting techniques can turn blackjack into a positive expectation game.
 This is undoubtedly part of the game’s seemingly everlasting appeal.
-Of course, that and several high-profile movies showcasing the game, such as Rain Man, 21 and Croupier.
+That and several high-profile movies showcasing the game, such as Rain Man, 21 and Croupier.

 Blackjack Objective

 This all-time classic table game has a simple objective: beat the dealer’s hand without going over 21.
 There’s no need to worry about the other players at the table since you’re all looking to beat the house.
 If you’re successful in your mission, you’ll bank an even money payout.
 But if you’re lucky enough to make a natural blackjack – an exact score of 21 from your starting hand – you’ll receive an additional perk!
-As you’ll discover later in this guide, several blackjack variants offer additional side bets and subtle rule twists.
-But in all cases, the main objective remains the same.
+Several blackjack variants offer additional side bets and subtle rule twists.

-In this section, we’ll learn how to play a standard blackjack game, as seen in Las Vegas.
+In this section, we’ll learn how to play a standard blackjack game.
 As we’ve mentioned, the aim is to achieve a better score than the dealer without being disqualified.
 You can use as many or as few cards as you like to accomplish this feat.
-But as soon as you score over 22, you’re eliminated.
+As soon as you score over 22, you’re eliminated.
 If you elect to stick with what you’ve got, you’ll need to hope that the dealer’s final hand value is lower than yours.
 The dealer can also bust if they score 22 or more.
 And if your hand value is identical to that of the house, we have a tie, usually called a “push.”
 Here, you’ll get your money back.

 Deck Cards

 Blackjack is almost always played with multiple decks of cards.
-Although it’s possible to find games using a single pack, these are rare since the one pack increases the player’s likelihood of winning.
-Instead, you’re likely to play with a shoe that contains 6 or 8 standard decks of cards.
+It’s possible to find games using a single pack, these are rare since the one pack increases the player’s likelihood of winning.
+You’re likely to play with a shoe that contains 6 or 8 standard decks of cards.
 Jokers are not used when playing blackjack.

 Chip Value